shak0x90/shak0x90/README.md

 ## I'm a Technology Lover and Developer!!

-- 🌱 I’m currently learning Flutter and Dart 🤣
+- 🌱 I’m currently learning Android, Flutter and Dart 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2023 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to read novels and playing video games
+- ⚡ Fun fact: I love to read novels and play video games

 ### Connect with me: